mbirch-mso/scicam/README.md

 serial_command.py for sending and receiving serial communication found in PIRT-ICD. remote_cap.py can be used to automatically capture FITS images remotely and view or analyse locally.

+analysing.py contains plotting and master_frame construction routines.

+testing.py contains complex routines for taking images for a variety of parameter spaces

+expose.py is most generic python command with command-line interface for local image capture and fits output/file sorting (runs capture.c)